momonala/programming-notes/README.md

 ### [Data Science](data_science)

 Once upon a time I was an assitant teacher at General Assembly, SF.
 These tutorials were geared towards common questions that students asked which were not covered in lecture.
-Hopefully I'll find time to add more soon.

 1. [p-value vs. t-value](data_science/tutorials/pVal_versus_tVal.ipynb)
 2. [QQ plots](data_science/tutorials/QQ_plot.ipynb)